notional-labs/dst/README.md

 # dst
-scaffolding tool for use with nursery
+scaffolding tool for use with chicken